Harry Boland: Easter Rising

-At the 1918 general election, Boland was elected as an MP for the Roscommon South seat.
-In line with all the Sinn Féin MPs elected at that election, he did not represent his constituents at Westminster, but withdrew to sit in the declared independent Dáil Éireann (the First Dáil) and was named by Éamon de Valera as special envoy to the United States, a role his uncle Jack had played 25 years previously.
-Between mid 1919-1920 he left Ireland for the United States of America along with de Valera as part of a campaign to raise funds, awareness and support for their cause in America.
-Boland negotiated a loan of $20,000 from the Irish Republic to the Soviet Republic through the head of the Soviet Bureau, Ludwig Martens, using some Russian jewellery as collateral.
-These jewels were transferred to Ireland when he returned.
+At the 1918 general election, Boland was elected as an MP for South Roscommon, outpolling his opponent by 10,685 votes to 4,233.
+In line with all the Sinn Féin MPs elected at that election, he did not represent his constituents at Westminster, but withdrew to sit in the declared independent Dáil Éireann (the First Dáil).
+He was named by Éamon de Valera as special envoy to the United States, a role his uncle Jack had played 25 years previously.
+In February 1919, Boland collaborated with Collins in the rescue of de Valera from Lincoln Gaol.
+The operation was carried out without bloodshed and relied on improvisation and careful planning.
+It was widely regarded within republican circles as a significant propaganda success, as well as a practical one.
+As a member of Dáil Éireann, Boland supported the Irish Self-Determination League, attending its first meeting (March 1919) in Manchester.